|Atomic Mass||91.224 g.mol −1|

-- Its main uses are conferring a white, opaque appearance to ceramic metal, opacifier.
+- Its main uses are conferring a white, opaque appearance to ceramic metal, and opacifiers.

-- It is used as an alloying agent in materials that are exposed to changing environment because of its corrosion resistant property.
+- It is used as an alloying agent in materials that are exposed to changing environments because of its corrosion-resistant property.

-- Zirconium 95 is one among the harmful compounds and responsible for many types of cancers.
+- Zirconium 95 is one of the harmful isotope and is responsible for many types of cancers.